-In January 1997 Healthy Athletes becomes an official Special Olympics initiative, providing health-care services to Special Olympics athletes worldwide.
-The program includes free vision, hearing and dental screening, injury prevention clinics and nutrition education.

-July 20, Special Olympics celebrates its 30th anniversary with the introduction of the first Sargent Shriver International Global Messengers.
+did you In January 1997 Healthy Athletes becomes an official Special Olympics initiative, providing health-care services to Special introduction of the first Sargent Shriver International Global Messengers.
 These 12 remarkable men and women travel the world as spokespeople for the movement over a two-year term.